mtDNA-BU/mtAnalysis/README.md

 allele: a character matrix (16569 x N) provided by the user.
 Rows correspond to loci and columns correspond to subjects.
-This matrix contains alleles of each subject at each locus.
+This matrix contains the alleles of each subject at each locus.
 The matrix must contain subject ID as the column names. “/” is used to delimited different allele calls in a locus.